- What is NBN Fixed Wireless

 - Where Is NBN Fixed Wireless Available?

-On the other hand, a Fixed Wireless connection uses 4G radio signals from a nearby tower when transmitting data to end-users.
-These signals are received through a satellite dish set up on top of the roof of a residential or commercial building.
+While Fixed Line connection mainly uses fibre optic cables to transmit data, the NBN Fixed Wireless connection utilises 4G radio signals from a nearby tower through a satellite dish (which is usually set up on the rooftop of a residential or commercial building) and transmits data to end-users.

 NBN Fixed Wireless in a Nutshell